WSU football coach Mike Leach liked the Cougars’ effort at Arizona State, but not the result

 Leach, who has more than 232,000 followers on Twitter, has also stopped using social media.
 Leach said he was surprised that when he talked to 12 players before announcing the ban, five thought it was a good idea.

 “It’s actually been quite refreshing to me because I’ll tell you this: I end up using my phone a lot less because I’m not touching it as much,” he said.
 “It has really been a pretty good deal and a nice vacation.
-So love it or hate it, our team is on vacation too, and some actually like it.”
+So love it or hate it, our team is on vacation, too, and some actually like it.”

 WSU-Oregon on ESPN